L1lith/L1lith/README.md

 I enjoy making things safe, so I study cyber security to better understand the security aspects of back-end & front-end development, as well as potential security risks in cloud-based environments like AWS and Lambda.

 ### Artificial Intelligence
 I love making art.
-I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.
+I also have an [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

 I have done extensive work with multiple forms of Artificial Intelligence.
 I have become very good at using the following AI:
 - ChatGPT (this ai can have conversations with you and help you figure out how to do things)